Last updated on 13 June 2021

 When the disease progresses, the patient is also likely to develop pneumonia and start experiencing breathlessness.

 Members of the public are advised to do the following:

 - Practise good personal hygiene, such as washing your hands frequently with soap

-- If you have a fever, cough or runny nose, wear a surgical mask and seek medical treatment
+- If you have a fever, cough or runny nose, seek medical treatment

 When to see a doctor

 While you can recover from a cold on your own, pneumonia requires medical treatment because it is a lung infection that can turn deadly.
 Should you suspect pneumonia, see a doctor right away for an accurate diagnosis and timely treatment.
 The earlier pneumonia is diagnosed, the easier it is to treat.